EUMSSI/EUMSSI-UIMA/README.md

 Check out the repository using `git clone --recursive` to obtain all submodules.

-Update repository using `git pull --recurse-submodules`.
+Update repository using `./update-all.sh`.

 Compile and install everything using `mvn clean install` from the repository root.

-See https://git-scm.com/book/en/v2/Git-Tools-Submodules for more information on using git submodules.
+See https://git-scm.com/book/en/v2/Git-Tools-Submodules or https://medium.com/@porteneuve/mastering-git-submodules-34c65e940407 for more information on using git submodules.

 ## Advanced